-Even so, hemp has been used by man for millennia, cultivated for its long and strong fibers which are ideal for making cloth, rope, fishing nets, and even paper.
-It is thought to have been used for as long as 10,000 years, although it fell out of favor during the 1900s.
-This was in part due to the rise of synthetic textiles like polyester and nylon, but also thanks to marijuana illegalization which effectively outlawed the plant in many parts of the world.
+The historical evidence suggests that hemp has been used for as long as 10,000 years.
+People cultivated hemp for its strong fibers, which are ideal for making cloth, rope, fishing nets, and even paper.
+However, hemp cultivation in the United States ceased for the last few decades.
+This was partly due to the rise of synthetic textiles like polyester and nylon.
+However, it was largely down to marijuana illegalization which effectively outlawed the plant in many parts of the world.

 This situation has recently reversed, and attitudes toward marijuana and hemp have begun to change.
 Over the past few years, the benefits of cannabis-derived products such as cannabidiol (CBD) have been well-publicized.
-The future of hemp has been further secured by the Hemp Farming Act of 2018 which should ensure that low-THC, industrial hemp is farmed across America for many years to come.
+The future of hemp has been further secured by the Hemp Farming Act of 2018.
+This piece of legislation should ensure that farmers cultivate low-THC industrial hemp across America for many years to come.

 On the other hand, linen has never faced such adversity.
-This fiber is produced from the innocent flax plant (Linum usitatissimum) which is perhaps best known for its nutritious seeds.
+This fiber comes from the innocent flax plant (Linum usitatissimum), which is perhaps best known for its nutritious seeds.

 Like hemp, flax has been grown and used for thousands of years, and it has many similar uses.
-It was the primary fiber used during the middle ages and Renaissance and was even given the dubious honor of being used to wrap mummies in ancient Egypt.
+It was the primary fiber used during the Middle Ages and Renaissance and was even used to wrap mummies in ancient Egypt.

-While finer grades of linen are capable of being woven into a smooth and comfortable fabric, its coarser grades are suitable for making canvas and twine.
-Like hemp, this is an adaptable plant with a myriad of different uses.
+Finer grades of linen can be woven into a smooth and comfortable fabric, while coarser grades are suitable for making canvas and twine.
+Like hemp, this is an adaptable plant with many different uses.

 Similarities Between Hemp and Linen

-- Both are tough fabrics which soften with repeated use and washing
+- Both are tough fabrics that soften with repeated use and washing

 - Both materials are natural and breathable